Renewables

 Share

+According to Public Power Corporation (PPC or DEI) the units Megalopolis-3 and Megalopolis-4 have now been permanently retired.
 Under the government-controlled utility’s plan to phase out coal completely next year, all such power plants stopped operating by now, with the exception of Ptolemaida 5, of 660 MW, which entered into operation last year.
 To maintain the security of supply, two units are kept in reserve, also in Western Macedonia in northern Greece.

 PPC has produced a study for the reconstruction of the Megalopolis thermal power station, intending to accommodate other activities.
 Similar works are already underway in the local lignite mine.

-New energy investments on the way
+New energy investments underway

 The plan includes a 181 MW pumped storage hydropower station in the former lignite mine.